 The construction of sports facilities are extremely high-profile projects involving little, if any, schedule flexibility.
 Notwithstanding this fact, these projects are extremely complex and problems can arise that require all parties involved in the construction process to find innovative ways to deal with those problems.
 Alston & Bird lawyers have extensive experience with these types of projects and have helped clients work through a variety of sports facility-related issues.

-Represented the construction manager in the negotiation of the agreement for the construction of the Georgia Dome in Atlanta, a domed football stadium and home of the Atlanta Falcons.
+Represented the construction manager in the negotiation of the agreement for the construction of the Georgia Dome in Atlanta, a domed football stadium and former home of the Atlanta Falcons.
 At the time it was constructed, the Georgia Dome was the largest domed stadium in the world.

 Represented the owner in the drafting and negotiation of contracts for the design and construction of the Robert C. Fowler Sports Arena at the University of the South in Sewanee, Tennessee.